tale-toul/OCP4UPIAWS/README.md

   name: worker
   platform: {}
   replicas: 0
+...
+platform:
+  aws:
+    region: eu-west-3
+    userTags:
+      Environment: UAT
+      Planet: Earth
 ```

-1. Make a backup copy of the **install-config.yaml** file, because it will be destroyed as part of the installation process:
+1. Make a backup copy of the **install-config.yaml** file outside the clover directory, because the file will be destroyed as part of the installation process:

 1. Create the Kubernetes manifests for the cluster